ThomasRohde/PyBCM/README.md

     PyBCM uses PydanticAI to interact with various LLM providers.
 You'll need to:

-    1. Copy the sample environment file:
+    1. Copy the sample environment file to your user directory:
        ```bash
+       mkdir -p ~/.pybcm
-       cp .env.sample .env
+       cp .env.sample ~/.pybcm/.env
        ```
-    2. Edit `.env` and configure your environment:
+    2. Edit `~/.pybcm/.env` and configure your environment:

        Required variables:
        - `OPENAI_API_KEY`: Your OpenAI API key (required for default setup)